BinaryMoon/browser-shots/readme.txt

 3. The formatted front-end view of generated screenshots.

 == Changelog ==

+= 1.7.4 12th June 2019
+* Added option to allow screenshot to link to the post's URL.

 = 1.7.2 - 11th June 2019 =
 * Ensuring display_link is a boolean in the shortcode.